GridGain-Demos/spring-data-training/README.md

   }
   ```

+  3. Stop the `Application` application.
+If you do not, you will receive an error about a port conflict.

-  3. Run the `ThinClientApplication` class/application, and confirm the client node can connect to the server & run the query.
+  4. Run the `ThinClientApplication` class/application, and confirm the client node can connect to the server & run the query.